“Nobody Died At Sandy Hook”

 Also:

 Adam Lanzan, huh?
-Tell me more about the highly educated researchers who wrote and presumably edited this book, James!
+Please, James, tell me more about these “highly educated researchers” who supposedly wrote and edited this book!

 “Search for any parent displaying real grief.
 It’s not there.” pg.
 181

-When it comes to actually explaining why he believes the death certificate is a forgery, Fetzer prefers to let a couple of goofs named Dennis Cimino and Bob Sims do the heavy lifting for him.
-Bob Sims writes:
+When it comes to explaining why he believes the death certificate is a forgery, Fetzer passes the buck to a couple of clowns named Dennis Cimino and Bob Sims.
+Sims writes:

 “I am rather surprised, according to the copy you posted, that any branch of government was still using typewriters at all, when computers can do it so much better.” pg.
 182